 The worst day was once when we had to collect some new sleepers from the railway sidings.
 It was bitterly cold and snowing, and the sleepers were frozen solid and extremely heavy.
 The best time was when, for three days, Kodak and myself were given the job of painting some window frames with undercoat.
 We did it so slowly, however, that we got barred from future painting.

 Wullie had worked in the sawmills for thirty years, and had never been late for work.
 One day, at 7.50 am, the railway crossing gates just outside the mills were closed as two trains came past.
-Wullie couldn’t get across and was two minutes late for clocking in, so Dick the Prick (the manager) docked him 4 (old) pence.
+Wullie couldn’t get across, was two minutes late for clocking in, and was docked 4 (old) pence from his wage packet.

 After a few months at the sawmills, Kodak and myself got jobs as waiters at the Muckrach Lodge Hotel in Dulnain Bridge.
 It paid less, and the hours were longer, but there were fringe benefits – tips, nice food, waitresses, kitchen maids, and it was within striking distance of the Centre at Aviemore, where we saw bands such as The Move.
 If you were on earlies, you’d start at 7 am setting up for breakfast, and sometimes you didn’t finish until midnight, but you got the afternoons off.
 We’d cycle around the countryside, or over to Carrbridge.